 Taronga Zoo to Balmoral Beach

 Where is it?
-Along Sydney Harbour starting at Taronga Zoo Wharf and ending at the beach in Balmoral.
+In Mosman (or Balmoral), following along Sydney Harbour starting at Taronga Zoo Wharf and ending at the beach in Balmoral.
 The walk can also be done in reverse or joined onto via off-shoot tracks to nearby streets.

 Why should I bother?
 If the journey across the harbour from Circular Quay to the zoo isn’t reason enough, this Sydney coastal walk along the coast is truly spectacular.
 It begins with views toward the CBD, Sydney Opera House and Sydney Harbour Bridge and continues to travel into picturesque bays, popular parks complete with cafes and eventually up on a ridge overlooking North and South Head where the harbour spills out into the sea.